JvanKatwijk/dab-server/README.md

 found in the different channels in Band III, and - when this is finished - is waiting for someone to call.

-Since most of the channels do not carry DAB data, the server will "remember" in which channels it found an ensemble.
+Since most of the channels do not carry DAB data, the server is  instruct to "remember" in which channels it found an ensemble whn doing a full scan.
+The scan done on start-up is then limited to those channels that previously have shown to contain DAB data.

+The clients contain a "reset" button, instructing the server to scan all channels in the given band.

 We use bluetooth as communication medium between client and server, the server announces its service with a fancy UUID.

 Two clients - remote controls - are being worked on

 a. a simple Java client is being exercised on my laptop, it has some problems in identifying the server;

 b. a simple android client, being exercised on my tablet.
 The client is still pretty simple, and android is subject to further study, but it is working pretty well.

 ---------------------------------------------------------------------